chanwkkk/chanwkkk.github.io/_posts/2019-03-10-finally_i_decide_to_accomplish_my_new_years_resolution.markdown

 And also, a lot of other basic concepts in programming are inspiring to even real life problems!
 Like how you abstract things to come up with more generic solutions and dissect a big project into small parts to make it easier to solve, provides me with a new way of tackling complex situations.

 So far I am very new to code so maybe my understanding is not perfect.
 But I enjoy the study and the exploration a lot.
 It is going to be challenging, but I think I am going to love it!
 Remember I think language is a bridge to another world?
 Coding is more than that——it helps me build a world!
-I am looking forward to what I can build with it.
+I am looking forward to building stuffs with it!